 Recently, a good friend asked me for some travel advice.
 She wanted to know the best way to island hop in Hawaii.
 She said the flights were super expensive (as was the entire vacation) and she needed other options.
 I said, “if Hawaii is getting too expensive, why don’t you go someplace else?”.
 She said, “we have to go to Hawaii because we have a timeshare and we’ll lose money if we don’t.”
 Well, that just made me sad.
 Not because she had to go to Hawaii, obviously.
 It was because her options for a family vacation were so limited due to owning a timeshare.
 As a result, doing amazing trips like a cross country rv vacation was out of the question.
-This is a massive shame as you can find a well-priced battery rv.
 I know timeshares USED to be all the rage but I didn’t realize people still bought into them.
 As our conversation came to an end, I wanted to ask…

 Are Timeshares Ruining Your Vacations?